 In a large bowl, combine oats, coconut, oil, honey and nuts.
-Spread in a jelly roll pan lined with parchment paper and bake for 20 minutes, stir and return to the oven for another 18 minutes.
+Spread in a jelly roll pan lined with parchment paper and bake for 20 minutes, stir and return to the oven for another 5-8 minutes until golden brown (keep an eye on it, in case your oven cooks hot, decrease the time).
 Allow the granola to cool and then add dried fruit.

 This is an adapted version of Ina Garten’s Homemade Granola.